rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/deployment/aks/README.md

 python deploy-sql-big-data-aks.py
 ```

->[!Note]
+>**Note**
 >
->If you have both pyhon3 and pyhon2 on your client machine and in the path, you will have to run the command using pyhon3:
+>If you have both python3 and python2 on your client machine and in the path, you will have to run the command using python3:
 >```
 >python3 deploy-sql-big-data-aks.py
 >```